novica/nmkmapr/README.md

 # nmkmapr
-Code to generate an empty map of municipalities (plus the Ohrid lake) in North Macedonia to be used for plotting in R
+Code to generate an empty map of municipalities (plus the Ohrid lake) in North Macedonia to be used for plotting in R.

 Following [this explanation](https://stackoverflow.com/questions/17723822/administrative-regions-map-of-a-country-with-ggmap-and-ggplot2) the Rmd creates dataframes to be used for mapping data to municipalities in North Macedonia.